alwaysdata/documentation/content/accounts/admin-access-loss.en.md

 - Individual: copy of the ID card or passport,
 - Company: copy of the manager's ID card or passport and the KBIS,
-- Association: copy of the president's ID card or passport and the statutes,
+- Non-profit organization: copy of the president's ID card or passport and the statutes,
 * A random code will also be sent to the email address of the profile in question, which you will need to relay to us.

 Once the identity verification is completed, we will remove the authorized IP addresses on the alwaysdata profile.